nookery/Build-a-Website-with-Laravel/24-Docker.md

 ## Getting Started with Docker on macOS

-### Step 1: Install Docker Desktop
+### Install Docker Desktop

 **Download Docker Desktop**:

-Go to the&nbsp;[Docker Desktop for Mac](https://www.docker.com/products/docker-desktop)&nbsp;website and download the installer.
+Go to the&nbsp;Docker Desktop for Mac&nbsp;website and download the installer.

 **Install Docker Desktop**: